andrsuh/tiny-event-sourcing-demo/README.md

 ```

 ### Run the application
-To make the application run you can start the main class `DemoApplication`.
+To make the application run you can start the main class `Application.kt`.

 ### Test the endpoints
 There are a couple of REST endpoints you can try to call.